FanDuel launches Mixup, a more fun version of daily fantasy sports for casual fans

 First, each week there will be a weekly theme for all Mixup contests that limit the types of players you can draft for your team.
 These will be things like Road Warriors (only players playing away games that day) or Old Timers (only players over 30).

-The second component is that lineups will consist of just five players (two pitchers and 3 field players) instead of the 9-spot roster that FanDuel’s regular baseball games have.
+The second component is that lineups will consist of just five players (two pitchers and three field players) instead of the nine-spot roster that FanDuel’s regular baseball games have.

 While these changes sound minor, reducing the pool of players available to draft and downsizing the lineup size could make a big difference for casual players.
 Specifically, it means that users don’t have to take as much time drafting and researching their team, which is something that casual users often complain about.